geek-cookbook/geek-cookbook/manuscript/recipies/turtle-pool.md

 Two possible solutions to this are (1) disable banning, or (2) update the pool banning code to ban based on a combination of IP address and miner wallet address.
 I'll be working on a change to implement #2 if this becomes a concern.

 2. The traefik labels in the docker-compose are to permit automatic LetsEncrypt SSL-protected proxying of your pool UI and API addresses.

+3. After a [power fault in my datacenter caused daemon DB corruption](https://www.reddit.com/r/TRTL/comments/8jftzt/funky_penguin_nz_mining_pool_down_with_daemon/), I added a second daemon, running in parallel to the first.
+The failsafe daemon runs once an hour, syncs with the running daemons, and shuts down again, providing a safely halted version of the daemon DB for recovery.

 ### Tip your waiter (donate) 👏